Resett

 In October 2022, Resett was bought by the Norwegian investor Petter Inge Remøy.
-Remøy stated that he wanted to save the economically challenged newspaper so that it can produce honest journalism.
+Remøy stated that he wanted to save the economically challenged newspaper so that it could produce honest journalism.

 Before Resett was established, Editor-in-chief Helge Lurås was a critic of Norwegian military campaigns abroad.
 His scepticism is also expressed in Resett in their published analysis of NRK's coverage of the civil war in Libya.

 Resett states that it follows the Ethical Code of Practice for the Norwegian Press, but its application for membership in the established media organizations in Norway has been rejected.

 Reception

-Political commentators in Dagsavisen and Dagbladet have argued that Resett routinely violates the Ethical Code of Practice, and that Resett must therefore be considered a political campaign and not a newspaper.
+Political commentators in Dagsavisen and Dagbladet argued that Resett routinely violated the Ethical Code of Practice, and that the website therefore had to be considered a political campaign rather than a newspaper.
 A research report analyzing articles and comments in Resett found no clear violations of the Ethical Code of Practice.

 In 2018, Resett published the "Grande" case; the female head of the Venstre political party reportedly had sex with an underage person at a wedding.
 Disclosing the name of a female perpetrator in a MeToo-related case was controversial at the time.
 Later, other newspapers also covered the case.

 The editor-in-chief, Helge Lurås, also conveyed an offer of payment for the young man to step forward.
-The monetary offer was criticized as a breech of ethics.
+The monetary offer was criticized as a breach of ethics.